Reregistered/ls-zbxstatsd/README.md

 pidfile = '/tmp/ls-zbxstatsd.pid'
 ```

+`itemrefresh` is the time in seconds between checks back to Zabbix to verify the item exists.
+Defaults to 1 day (86400 seconds).
+Can be increased here as desired.

+`zabbix_host` is actually the Zabbix server where the statistics will be sent via the zabbix_sender protocol.

+`daemon_host` sets the IP on which ls-zbxstatsd will listen for statsd traffic, and `daemon_port` the port.

-The units and formulas dictionaries allow for per zabbix-key item differentiation, e.g. duration is in microseconds in the apache output, so I need to set the multiplier to 0.000001 and set units to "s" for seconds.
+The `units` and `formulas` dictionaries allow for per zabbix-key item differentiation, e.g. duration is in microseconds in the apache output, so I need to set the multiplier to `0.000001` and set `units` to `s` for seconds.
 Have more keys?
 Add them here.

 `flush_interval` is in milliseconds, so `10000` = 10 seconds.